TABLE OF CONTENTS

 TV/MOVIE/HISTORICAL CLIP TREATMENT

-- Historical/Archival footage or audio clips: DO NOT dub; instead cover instances with subtitles only to ensure the historic and creative intent of these clips are maintained.
+- Historical/Archival footage or audio clips: Cover instances with subtitles only to ensure the historic and creative intent of these clips are maintained.

 - Anything historical and filmed/recorded outside of the film/series itself is typically considered archival material.
 Examples of commonly used archival material are: Recorded audio from confessions/phone calls, TV news footage, court footage, speeches from political figures or activists, etc

-- Dubbing, subtitling and captioning rights vary across (and even within) the various categories of clips (owned original, licensed, public domain).
+- Subtitling and captioning rights vary across (and even within) the various categories of clips (owned original, licensed, public domain).
 Please seek advice from your Netflix Representative.
-Do not add dub/subtitle events for non-plot-pertinent dialogue in TV/Movie clips.
+Do not subtitle events for non-plot-pertinent dialogue in TV/Movie clips.

 - For SDH, please adhere to the English SDH Style Guide for all audible dialogues in TV/Movie clips regardless of plot-pertinence.